josemarialuna/Chi-Index/README.md

 ### Installing Chi Index

-You can install ChiIndex and its dependencies from PyPI with:
+You can install Chi Index and its dependencies from PyPI with:

 ```bash
 pip install chi-index